The S stars' zone of avoidance in the Galactic center: Results

-Figure~\ref{fig:brightFaint} shows the orbital properties of early S-stars with $K \leq 16$ and $K>16$.
-Each group contains approximately the same number of stars.
-The eccentricity and pericenter distributions of each group are consistent with observations, though the bright stars have a somewhat superthermal eccentricity distribution.
-The faint stars' semi-major axis distribution is too skewed towards large semi-major axes, compared to observations.
+Fig.~\ref{fig:brightFaint} shows the orbital properties of early S stars with $K \leq 16$ and $K>16$.
+This magnitude roughly divides the observed sample in half.
+The model eccentricity and pericenter distributions of each group are consistent with observations, though the bright stars have a somewhat superthermal eccentricity distribution.
+The faint stars' semimajor axis distribution is too skewed toward large semimajor axes, compared to observations.
 In part, this is due to the assumed model for the progenitor binaries: as the primary mass decreases, the period distribution gradually shifts from approximately log-uniform to log-normal (with a peak near $10^5$ days).
-We also note that faint stars at large semi-major axes are the most difficult to detect, and this comparison is subject to observational bias.
+We also note that faint stars at large semimajor axes are the most difficult to detect, and this comparison is subject to observational bias.